Helene Klein, Assistant Dean of Honors and Accelerated Programs

 Honors Students must complete the academic requirements to graduate from the program.
 The co-curricular and extra-curricular elements are encouraged, but not required.
 Honors Program students must maintain a grade point average of 3.35 to remain in good standing.

-For Students Who Begin as Freshman or Sophmores:
+For Students Who Begin as Freshman or Sophomores:

 Honors Students who start the program in their first year may be placed in the Honors section of the first year writing course, EN101 Thought and Expression I. The Honors section of this course includes an intensive, integrated, multi-disciplinary project.All Honors Students who start the program as a first-year or a sophomore must take the following:

-- HN 201 The Study of Self and Teams , an interdisciplinary course focusing on leadership practice and reflection.
-This course must be taken by the end of the sophomore year.
+- HN 201 The Study of Self and Teams , an interdisciplinary course focusing on owning your strengths and using them to create successful, trusthing, effecting teams.
+This course should be taken by the end of the sophomore year.

 - HN 202 Honors Project, an independent research project outside the student’s major area of study for 2 credits.
 All Honors Project students are given a mentor in the field of their desired project.\

 - Three (3) HN 390 Honors Colloquia, which are investigative, interdisciplinary seminars addressing open-ended topics.
 These seminars are unique to the Honors Program and explore topics not normally covered in the standard curriculum.
-Every Honors Student must ensure that one of their HN390s has an “L” designation, which means the class will expose students to problem solving, leadership theory and an opportunity to do a serious service learning project or similar quality experience.
+Every Honors Student must ensure that one of their HN390s has an “L” designation, which means the class will expose students to a team-oriented class, likely involving academic service learning or a similar quality experience.
 The “L” designated classes all focus on teamwork, problem solving, experiential learning outside the classroom and reflective practice.
-In addition, occasionally HN 390 courses are organized with a study abroad component, which typically includes eight to ten days spent studying abroad.

 In lieu of ONE of the HN390 requirement, Honors Students can choose to adapt an upper level class in their major, by completing an additional project and then handing in adaptation paperwork to the Honors Director and the Registrar.